charles-lei/docs/platform/overview.md

 ### Simple, flexible test framework

 Fuzzbuzz generates the tests, so developers don't have to spend their time dreaming up edge cases.
 The flexible interface allows developers to write a wide variety of tests that can all take advantage of Fuzzbuzz's platform.
-Additionally, Fuzzbuzz uses a modified version of the [open-source fuzzer AFL](http://lcamtuf.coredump.cx/afl/)'s algorithm, which has a [proven track record](http://lcamtuf.coredump.cx/afl/#bugs) of funding hundreds of bugs and vulnerabilities.
+Additionally, Fuzzbuzz uses a modified version of the [open-source fuzzer AFL](http://lcamtuf.coredump.cx/afl/)'s algorithm, which has a [proven track record](http://lcamtuf.coredump.cx/afl/#bugs) of finding hundreds of bugs and vulnerabilities.

 [Click Here](../developer-documentation/targets.md) to learn how Fuzzbuzz's API makes it simple to write robust, flexible automated tests.